gchure/phd/docs/src/chapter_01/section_01_introduction.md

 points, @Fig:diauxie_fig (A)).
-However, some mixtures (such as sucrose and arabinose) led to biphasic growth where the culture would grow exponentially, undergo a period where growth had ceased (lasting typically 20 - 60 minutes), followed again by another round of exponential growth (blue points,
+However, some mixtures (such as sucrose and arabinose) led to biphasic growth where the culture would grow exponentially, undergo a period where growth had ceased (lasting typically 20 - 60 minutes), followed again by another round of exponential growth (green points,
 @Fig:diauxie_fig (A)).
 Additionally, Monod showed that the onset of this diauxic shift could be tuned by varying the relative concentrations of the carbon sources, revealing a controllable chemical basis for the adaptation